Bestcreeper-code/Dungeon-clawler-mods/readme.md

 6. Create a backup copy of the file in case of issues or if you want to 'uninstall' the mod and note the path of the file for later.

 Add the Mod (Only One Can Be Added at a Time for Now)
-1. Extract the mod .zip folders
+1. Extract the mod .zip folders and move them all in a dedicated folder for mods

 2. launch modloader.py